Audaefi/ECS/README.md

 ```

 ## Speeding Up The Crawl (NOT RECOMMENDED)
+!
+Depending on the access policy of marketplaces, Your IP may be blocked.
 You can change the extract delay in your scraper by updating the AUTOTHROTTLE_START_DELAY and AUTOTHROTTLE_MAX_DELAY values in your settings.py file.
 ```
 AUTOTHROTTLE_ENABLED = True